torrejonv/teranode/docs/architecture/architecture.md

 ### 2.1.
 Block Size
 - **Bitcoin**: Fixed at 1MB, limiting the number of transactions per block.
 - **BSV**: Increased to 4GB, allowing significantly more transactions per block.
-- **UBSV**: Unbounded block size, enabling potentially unlimited transactions per block, increasing throughput, and reducing transaction fees due to economies of scale.
+- **UBSV**: Unbounded block size, enabling potentially unlimited transactions per block, increasing throughput, and reducing transaction fees.

 We can then compare the data models of the original Bitcoin and UBSV to understand how the latter improves on the former.